 - Increase the likelihood of renewing or retaining the same level of spend by 94%.

-Beyond sales skills, focus on customer improvement requires organizational support, sales enablement, tools and team design.
+Continue to focus on improving customer performance.
+This requires organizational support, sales enablement, tools and team design.

-- Offering another perspective on their business.
+- Offering customers another perspective on their business.

 - Create improved customer on-boarding processes.
 Tailor information to help users who may not have been part of the purchase process.
 Also offer self-learning options.

-The New B2B Purchase Process Conclusion
+B2B Purchase Process Conclusion

 Get Heidi Cohen’s Actionable Marketing Guide by email: